jrieke/best-of-streamlit/README-mobile.md

       title: 🎈 Official Demos
     ```

+    *Note: The new app will not show up in the gallery directly.
+I first need to
+    re-generate the README.md file from projects.yaml after your changes are merged.*

 - If you want to suggest any other change, feel free to [open an issue](https://github.com/jrieke/best-of-streamlit/issues/new/choose)
 as well :)